Easy Green Peas With Ham- Spanish recipe- is an easy dish that can be made in no time using fresh or frozen peas. For authenticity, use Jamon Serrano.

 - Add the ham/bacon, onion, garlic and red pepper(optional).

-- Saute them until the onion becomes translucent.
+- Saute them until the onion becomes translucent and the meat is cooked.

 - Add the peas and the water.